Volunteers hunt for trash along the Deschutes during cleanup

 This is the third year Johanna Varness has been a diver for the cleanup.
 She’s been part of Central Oregon Diving for several years.
 She finds it easy to pull so many cans from the river, she said. because they’re bright and easy to spot.

 “It’s fun.
 It was different from previous years, the visibility wasn’t as good,” she said.
 “It’s fun to be part of events like this.”
-While recounting what she’d pulled from the river, including a Santa hat, she spotted a crawdad crawling on the glass, and said, “We’ve better put him back!”
+While recounting what she’d pulled from the river, including a Santa hat, she spotted a crawdad crawling on the grass, and said, “We’d better put him back!”